cube-js/cube/docs/content/Schema/pre-aggregations.md

 tables are temporary - once downloaded and uploaded to the external database, they are cleaned up.

+### Known limitations of internal pre-aggregations

+Internal pre-aggregations are not considered production-ready due to several shortcomings, as noted below.

+**Concurrency:** Databases (especially RDBMs) generally cannot handle high concurrency without special configuration.
+Application databases such as MySQL and Postgres do support concurrency, but often cannot cope with the demands of analytical queries without significant tuning.
+On the other hand, data warehousing solutions such as Athena and BigQuery often limit the number of concurrent connections too.

+**Latency:** Data warehousing solutions (such as BigQuery or Redshift) are often slow to return results.

+**Cost:** Some databases charge by the amount of data scanned for each query (such as AWS Athena and BigQuery).
+Repeatedly querying for this data can easily rack up costs.

 ## Garbage Collection

 When pre-aggregations are refreshed, Cube.js will create new pre-aggregation